adorsys/XS2A-Sandbox/README.md

 -   [Running XS2ASandbox instructions](https://github.com/adorsys/XS2A-Sandbox/tree/master/docs/running-xs2asandbox.md) will help you getting you a copy of the project up and running on your local machine.

+## Version policy

+In general XS2ASandbox Team follows [SemVer](https://semver.org/) for versioning.
+This means our versions follow the model A.B.C, where:

+- A - is the major version, pointing out mainline.

+- B - is the minor version, pointing out the next release in the mainline.

+- C - is the hotfix version, used to deliver patches between releases when needed.
+If omitted, version 4.5 will be considered equal to 4.5.0.

+We support one release version at the moment.

+Normally new version is released every two weeks, however this is not a strict rule, rather our willingness.

 ## Development and contributing

 Any person are free to join us by implementing some parts of code or fixing some bugs and making a merge requests for them.